Canine Parvovirus: What is it?

-Over thirty years have passed since then.
+Over forty years have passed since then.
 The most common form of the virus is called CPV-2b.
 Virtually all dogs can be considered to have been exposed to it at least to some extent which means that most adult dogs, even those inadequately vaccinated, can be considered to have at least some immunity.
 It is also worth mentioning the new particularly virulent strain of parvovirus: CPV-2c, which is rapidly becoming the second most common form of canine parvovirus.
 CPV-2c was discovered in the year 2000 and is able to infect cats.
 Cats vaccinated against feline distemper can be considered protected.
 Currently available vaccines cover all variants of canine including CPV-2c as do all the commercially available diagnostic test kits.

 For more specific information about Canine Parvovirus-2c, the American Veterinary Medical Association has put up an FAQ at: